rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 In addition to the common subscription parameters described in {{CommonSubscriptionParameters}}, a configured subscription also includes:

-- one or more associated receivers for the subscription, as described in {{receivers}}.
-The references receivers specify all transport, receiver, and encoding parameters.
+- the receiver for the subscription, as described in {{receivers}}.
+The referenced receiver specifies all transport, receiver, and encoding parameters.

 Configured subscriptions have several characteristics distinguishing them from dynamic subscriptions, such as:

 - configured subscriptions are created, modified or deleted, by any configuration client with write permission on the subscription configuration.

-- configured subscriptions have the ability to send notification messages to more than one receiver.
-All receivers for a given subscription MUST use the same encoding.

 - The lifetime of a configured subscription is tied to the configuration.
 I.e., if a valid and complete configuration exists for a subscription, then the publisher MUST attempt to connect to the receiver and honor the requirements of the subscription.
 In particular: